twolfson/lantern-wall/magnet-toggle/README.md

 - Moved to newer code and fuses, seems to use same 0.1uA when LED off but 1.90mA with LED on
 - Rolled back code and fuses, power consumption is indistinguishable (only real changes were analog comparator disable and pins change)
   - Though couldn't turn on LED in 200uA multimeter mode with new code/fuses.
 Possibly requires CKDIV8 for slower/less power hungry boot
+- We've confirmed that it was the CKDIV8 fuse, rolling back that change now